DasT0m/DMH-BM-Userscript/README.md

 - **🐛 Debug Button**: System information and troubleshooting
 - **💝 Credits**: Contributors and development team
 - **−/+ Button**: Minimize/maximize the panel
-- **Draggable**: Click and drag the header to reposition anywhere on screen
+- **Draggable**: Click and drag the header to reposition anywhere on screen with automatic position saving

 ---